When TheStory.ie came into this world over a decade ago now, it began as an experimental blog run by journalists on a volunteer basis.

 This was all informed by the strong belief that the right to freedom of expression depends critically on the right to be informed: the right to information.

 To do all this work, we need the support of people who think that it’s worthwhile having such an organisation around.
 We recognise that our appeal is slightly narrow in its focus, but part of our ultimate goal is to build a community of people who share our belief that being informed is a key part of civic and public life, and this kind of work requires public support to operate.
-We’re also committed to total transparency in releasing our own accounts, and showing our supporters where their donations go, and how they are directly contributing to independent public-interest journalism.
+We’re also committed to total transparency in releasing our own accounts, and showing our supporters where their donations go, and how they are directly contribute to our work.

 “Excellent”.
 Broadcaster and columnist Matt Cooper.
 Irish Examiner.